 Once you decide which method you'll use to organize the books in your office, borrow some tips from the living room to help you create an attractive arrangement and pinpoint where each subject begins or ends.
 Instead of putting as many books on the shelf as it will hold, make stops between subjects (or subheadings if your collection of one subject is extensive) and place a related item in the space.
 Use a polished geode as a bookend for books on minerals; display an antique camera or a trio of different sized lenses at the beginning of the photography section.
 If your shelves must do double-duty and store supplies, employ a collection of uniform or decorative containers to hold paperclips, pens, envelopes, et cetera (designer Allison Spear favors the distinctive blue boxes from a posh jewelry retailer) and cluster them together as another focal point [source: Editors of House Beautiful].

-Now it's time to head to your shelves, take everything off and start over following the tips and tricks you found here and some more you can find on the next page.
+Now it's time to head to your shelves, take everything off and start over following the tips and tricks you found here and some more you can find below.
 Happy shelving!

 Related HowStuffWorks Articles

 - Ahearn, Allen and Patricia.
 Book Collecting 2000: A Comprehensive Guide.
 New York: G.P.
 Putnam's Sons, 2000.

 - Better Homes and Gardens.
 301 Stylish Storage Ideas.
 Des Moines, Iowa: Meredith Books, 1998.

 - Editors of House Beautiful Magazine.
 Sensational Work Spaces.
 New York: Hearst Books, a Division of Sterling Publishing Co., Inc., 2002.

 - Encyclopaedia Britannica, 15th edition 30 volumes.
 "Dewey, Melvil."
 MIcropaedia Volume III, p.
 508. Chicago: Helen Hemingway Benton, Publisher, 1980.